AnnaSyme/LGtutorial/tutorial.md

 *What about centromeres and telomeres?*

 Some genomic areas such as centromeres, telomeres, and ribosomal DNA arrays, are much harder to assemble.
 These are long stretches of very similar repeats.
 With improved sequencing accuracy, length, and technologies (particularly long-range scaffolding), these may soon be much easier to assemble.
 The latest human genome assembly has a good demonstration of the techniques used for this.
-See "The complete sequence of a human genome" https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1.full.pdf, and in particular, Figure 2: Bandage graphs of the human genome chromosomes, with the grey shading showing centromeric regions.
+See ["The complete sequence of a human genome"](https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1.full.pdf), and in particular, Figure 2: Bandage graphs of the human genome chromosomes, with the grey shading showing centromeric regions.

 *What about haplotigs?*